JAS0N-SMITH/publication-presentation-request-dotnet/README.md

 2. Create a new branch for your feature or bugfix.
 3. Submit a pull request with a detailed description of your changes.

+## CI/CD pipeline using GitHub Actions

+### It includes the following steps:

+#### Build and Test

+Restores dependencies, builds the solution, and runs tests for both frontend and backend.

+#### Deploy Backend

+Deploys the backend to Azure App Service using the azure/webapps-deploy action.

+#### Deploy Frontend

+Builds the frontend and deploys it to Azure Static Web Apps using the Azure/static-web-apps-deploy action.

+_Note: Make sure to add the required secrets (AZURE_CREDENTIALS and AZURE_STATIC_WEB_APPS_API_TOKEN) to your GitHub repository settings for the deployment steps to work._